 While it takes time to advance fisheries to the MSC Standard, there is reassuringly ample variety and diversity in the commercial range of MSC certified fisheries to start to satisfy the demand for sustainable, certified tuna.
 But there is always room for improvement.
-While around 32% of all tuna fisheries are already within the MSC program (by landed volume) and an additional 31% in a FIP (by landed volume), over a third are left without any measure for how they are performing or verification of their sustainability.
+While around 49% of all commercially important tuna fisheries are already engaged with the MSC program (by landed volume) and an additional 20% in a FIP (by landed volume), nearly a third are left without any measure for how they are performing or verification of their sustainability.